abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Nowadays, many people feel that mathematical functions are too limiting and hard to use.
 And they might be right.
 But mathematical functions have one big advantage over non-mathematical ones &mdash; their type signature tells you almost everything about what the function does (this is probably the reason why most functional languages are strongly-typed).

-Purely-functional programming languages
+### Purely-functional programming languages
----

 We said that while all mathematical functions are also programming functions, the reverse is not true for *most* programming languages.
 However, there are some languages that only permit mathematical functions, and for which this equality holds.
 They are called *purely-functional* programming languages.
+An example of a such language is Haskell, which we will meet later.

 Such languages don't support functions that perform operations like rendering stuff on screen, doing I/O, etc. (in this context, such operations are called "side effects".